awerner/sysadmin-manual/README.md

-# My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+# Sysadmin Manual

+This book serves as a reference for all topics a modern sysadmin should have a understanding of.

+All content is released under the BSD Documentation License, which itself is derived from the FreeBSD Documentation License.